Applelo/compotes/docs/demo/index.md

 # Demo

-Compotes provides minimum styles, so some CSS is added to make it work with the CSS provided by the documentation (VitePress).
+Compotes provides minimal styles, so additional CSS has been added for the demos to integrate with VitePress styling.

-Demo are made with the [VueJS components](/guide/vue/components) of the library.
+Demos are made with the [VueJS components](/guide/vue/components) of the library.

 You can check directly [the source code of the documentation](https://github.com/Applelo/compotes/tree/main/docs/demo) for more details.